indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

-Bundler is awesome (according to the community.)
+Bundler is awesome (according to the community).
 Use it to manage the gems required for the client side of the Chef.
 Use Gem to obtain Bundler.

 {% highlight bash %}